 The following diagram illustrates the location of every note that belongs to the C Major Pentatonic scale on the guitar’s neck, from the open strings until the 13th fret.

-At first, this is a lot of information to take in at once, but after breaking down into easier to digest pieces, you’ll see that you can increase your scales and fretboard knowledge exponentially!
+At first, this is a lot of information to take in at once, but after breaking it down into easier to digest pieces, you’ll see that you can increase your scales and fretboard knowledge exponentially

 Let’s start by dividing the diagram above into our CAGED enclosures.